Digital Piano Expert

 Where Did Sheet Music Come From?

-It is hard to imagine today, but until about 140 years ago, the only way to hear music was live.
+It is hard to imagine today, but until about 140 years ago, the only way to hear music was by doing it live.
 Of course, mechanical instruments, including clocks, music boxes, and player piano precursors go back much further.
-However, these hardly reproduced music with anything we would consider a composer’s nuance.
-There is a reason we criticize some music as “mechanical.”

 If your great-great-great-great-great-great-great grandmother (that is seven generations back) wanted to hear music, she or someone within earshot had to sing and play it then and there.
-Those musicians had to make up their own tunes, learn them from other players or were lucky enough to learn how to read sheet music.
+Those musicians had to make up their own tunes, learn them from other players, or were lucky enough to learn how to read sheet music.

 Though there are forms of music notation dating as far back as 2,000 BC (on a stone tablet), what we know as modern sheet music began to appear shortly after Gutenberg invented and popularized mass-printed books.
-Starting about 1520, people could learn how to read sheet music and purchase printed copies.

 Image via Pexels

-Much as mass access to printed books spurred cultural revolutions, mass access to printed music spurred musical revolution.
-Now a composer’s new ideas could be shared rapidly and relatively inexpensively.
+Now a composer could share his new ideas rapidly and relatively inexpensively.
 The composer himself no longer had to travel to share his works.
-Far away musicians could learn how to read sheet music and bring his compositions alive from the printed page.
+Far away musicians could learn how to read sheet music and bring their compositions alive from the printed page.

 It is notable that many of the classical composers we know best, including Pachelbel, Vivaldi, JS Bach, Handel, and Mozart thrived in a time when being able to learn how to read sheet music became more commonplace.
-The details of their compositions were recorded in better detail so that today’s musicians can play them in much the same manner as they were intended.

-Even after Edison’s phonograph invention (and improvements on it) made pre-recorded music commonplace, sheet music remained the primary way music was published.
-Through the early 20th Century, a thriving sheet music industry hawked the latest popular songs heard in dance halls and nightclubs.
 Families wealthy enough to have their own pianos would learn how to read sheet music, purchase copies of the latest hits, and invite friends over to enjoy their amateur renditions.

 Importance of Music Sheet Reading Skills